-PEN South Africa is a branch of PEN International, a non-profit organisation that promotes literature and freedom of expression and is governed by the PEN Charter and the principles it embodies: unhampered transmission of thought within each nation and between all nations.
+PEN South Africa is a branch of PEN International, a non-profit organisation that promotes literature and freedom of expression and is governed by the PEN Charter and the principles it embodies.

-Professional membership dues are R250 per year, with additional bank charges depending on the payment type.
-Find out more here.
+Professional membership dues are R280 per year ( additional bank charges may be incurred depending on the type of payment used and point of origin) .

 If you are in agreement with the PEN Charter and would like to be considered for Professional Membership please e-mail PEN SA’s Centre Co-Ordinator Khanya Mncwabe with a literary CV, or other information pertaining to your history of publication, attached.

 If you don’t qualify for PEN SA Professional Membership but would nonetheless like to support PEN SA’s work, then consider becoming a PEN Supporter Member.